andylamp/mfetch_upstreams/README.md

  git push
  ```

-I got really tired of it, so I made a script about it...
-Let's talk first about what it does.
+I got really tired of it, so I made a batch script about it... but let's start by explainining
-This script takes care all of the hassle involved with that repetitive process while also taking
+what it *actually* does.
+This script is meant to take care all of the hassle involved with the
-care to merge the *correct* branch and not just `master`.
-So for for example if you have a local
+aforementioned repetitive process while also merging the *correct* branch and not just
+`master`.
+Concretely, let us assume that you have a local branch named `tomato` then it be
-branch named `tomato` it will perform `git merge upstream/tomato`.
+smart enough to perform `git merge upstream/tomato`.

-Additionally, for clarity reasons when configuring the script I suggest you put one directory per
+Additionally, for clarity reasons, when configuring the script I suggest you put one directory per
-line as the script will loop through all of them, no problem.
+line as the script will loop through all of them -- no problem.
 Oh, and finally it needs your
-credentials, typed only once as they are cached through `git`'s credential helper for 15 minutes.
+credentials, typed only once as they are cached through `git`'s credential helper for 15
+minutes (in Linux distros & Windows); MacOS users will enjoy the joy of having `keychain`.

 ## What it needs from you

-This version is a little bit more sophisticated, so it needs one more information when entering the
+This version (v2) is a little bit more sophisticated, but to do this now it needs one more bit of extra
-repo -- it's `upstream` repo link.
-This can be handy for example if you just cloned a repository which
+information when entering the repo -- it's `upstream` repo link.
+This can be handy for example if you
-does not have a current `upmstream` branch an din the previous version had to be both cloned and
-configured manually.
-Thankfully, this now happens automatically.
+just `clone`d a repository which does not have a current `upstream` branch; this was a pain as it
+had to be done (once) for each repository... but now fear not, it's been taken care of!

  ```sh
  declare -a paths=(